Learning to Generate Unit Tests for Automated Debugging: Results and Analysis

 \subsection{Generated UTs for Code Generation}

-\paragraph{Setup.} We further demonstrate the effectiveness of generated UTs at judging code correctness via Best-of-$N$ sampling ($N=10$).
+We further demonstrate the effectiveness of generated UTs at judging code correctness via Best-of-$N$ sampling ($N=10$).
 Given a problem $d$, we sample $N$ different code solutions, and for each solution, we generate 3 UTs (via \method{} and baselines in \cref{sec:setup} with test-time scaling).
 In the end, we collate all generated UTs from each method (removing any duplicates) and choose the generated code solution that passes the most generated UTs.
 In other words, we use \method{} to rerank 10 generated solutions.
-In addition to comparing to the random and prompt UT generation baselines, we also rerank according to a state-of-the-art 8B scale reward model~\cite{liu2024skywork} on HE+ and MBPP+ (two standard code-generation datasets).

-\paragraph{Results.} Based on results in \cref{tab:best}, we find that: \begin{itemize}[topsep=1pt,noitemsep,leftmargin=*] \item \textbf{Generated UTs Outperform External RMs.} In all four settings (models and datasets) in \cref{tab:best}, we find that LLM-generated UT are better judges for selecting code solutions with higher pass rates as compared to trained, state-of-the-art 8B RM. \item \textbf{\method{} is a Better Judge for Code.} Across models and datasets, using UTs from \method{} to select code yields the highest performance, outperforming external RM by 4.36\%, randomly generated UTs by 3.73\%, and prompted UTs by 1.83\% on HE+ with Llama3 8B (with similar trends on MBPP+ and using Qwen2.5 7B). \end{itemize}
+In addition to comparing to the random and prompt UT generation baselines, we also rerank according to a state-of-the-art 8B scale reward model~\citep{liu2024skywork} on HE+ and MBPP+ (two standard code-generation datasets).
+Results in \cref{tab:best} reveal that: \begin{itemize}[topsep=1pt,noitemsep,leftmargin=*] \item \textbf{Generated UTs Outperform External RMs.} In all four settings (models and datasets) in \cref{tab:best}, we find that LLM-generated UT are better judges for selecting code solutions with higher pass rates as compared to trained, state-of-the-art 8B RM. \item \textbf{\method{} is a Better Judge for Code.} Across models and datasets, using UTs from \method{} to select code yields the highest performance, outperforming external RM by 4.36\%, randomly generated UTs as employed by \citet{chencodet} by 3.73\%, and prompted UTs by 1.83\% on HE+ with Llama3 8B (with similar trends on MBPP+ and using Qwen2.5 7B). \end{itemize}